sfkleach/loop-lang/README.md

-# loop-lang
+# An Interpreter for the LOOP programming language

 This is an implementation of the LOOP programming language, loosely based on the [1967 paper](https://dl.acm.org/doi/pdf/10.1145/800196.806014).
 LOOP is  summarised on Wikipedia [here](https://en.wikipedia.org/wiki/LOOP_(programming_language)).

 This is a simple implementation to test out some ideas of what happens when  we add some features to the language.
 We have two sets of extensions: